Bataween: Present day (2003-present)

 The synagogue was closed few weeks before the invasion of Iraq in 2003.
 Within weeks of occupation, the coalition forces took control of Baghdad.
 Firdos Square, located nearby, was the site were Saddam's statue was toppled, symbolizing end of his regime.
 Like rest of Baghdad, residents of Bataween were subjected of kidnapping, bombings, thefts and other crimes.
 The Jews living in the neighborhood were hidden and protected by their Muslim and Christian neighbors.
 Many of them also started leaving the country.
 The north of Bataween lies Bab al-Sharqi area, which became a stronghold for the Mahdi Army, during insurgency against the coalition forces and civil war between religious factions from 2006 to 2008.
-The second area is the closest to “Al-Firdos Square” and “Kahramana Square,” Al-Hasnawi adds.
+The second area is the closest to “Al-Firdos Square” and “Kahramana Square,” al-Hasnawi adds.
 Its inhabitants were a mixture of Iraqi Christians, Muslims, and Jews, but most of them left it voluntarily or by force in the middle of the twentieth century, and after 2003 for many reasons.
 Many Egyptians and Sudanese were killed in the sectarian war between 2006 and 2008.
 Bataween was affected throughout the Iraq War.
 On 26 September 2009, around 6:30 A.M, Hafez Sadkhan Lefta, owner of Al Na'eim Hotel was murdered in the area.
 Those Christians who remained in the neighborhood were prevented from leaving due to their financial circumstances, although they face problems in renovating and repairing their homes due to legal restrictions on heritage buildings.

 Following the territorial expansion of the Islamic State (IS) during the 2013–2017 civil war, Christians living in the area fled, fearful of future consequences.
 Many Syrians moved to the neighborhood, escaping from the civil war in Syria.
-Today only handful of Jews are left in Iraq, most of them in Baghdad, residing in al–Bataween.
+Today only handful of Jews are left in Iraq, most of them in Baghdad, residing in Bataween.
 But according to the some sources, as of 2014, an estimated 160 Jews found living in Baghdad.
 The Jews of the neighborhood are now taken care by their Muslim neighbors.
-Later, after the security campaign was completed, the Ministry of Interior announced that it had “seized usurped properties and houses that were illegally seized in Al-Bataween,” and called on the original owners of these properties to visit the al-Sa'doun Police Station, which is located within the neighborhood, and bring papers or supporting evidence, so that they can recover their usurped rights.
+Later, after the security campaign was completed, the Ministry of Interior announced that it had “seized usurped properties and houses that were illegally seized in Bataween,” and called on the original owners of these properties to visit the al-Sa'doun Police Station, which is located within the neighborhood, and bring papers or supporting evidence, so that they can recover their usurped rights.
 It is believed that there is an undeclared political motive for the security operation in Bataween, which is “the greed of armed groups to dominate the area through investment and turning it into commercial centers.
 This practically undermines crime and rids Baghdad of its most complex neighborhoods, but it is also a major gateway to corruption and an important economic resource for armed militias.”